 Empowering growth through new actions and beliefs

-As a natural consequence to the changes in process and system, the actions and beliefs at Valtris also shifted.
+Once the process and systems were designed and aligned, , the actions and beliefs at Valtris also needed to shift to ensure the initial results and focus would sustain.
 The new culture became defined by several tenets:

 For this global evolution to succeed, the entire organization needed to ‘walk the talk’, starting with leadership.
 With Mensana’s guidance, Valtris developed a new, more active management model, allowing it to proactively manage the organization.
 Leaders began setting expectations, instilling accountability and coaching performance.